MSI Radeon RX 590 ARMOR 8G OC

 The RX 590 ARMOR 8G OC is one of two nearly identical cards from MSI, with or without a slight factory overclock (OC).
 However, both of them require two 8-pin PCIe power connectors instead of the reference model’s single 8-pin cable.
 This card also has the Armor cooling solution in common with several other mid-range MSI graphics cards.

-In this case, the GPU is AMD’s RX 590, or Polaris 30 XT – a refined version of the Polaris chip previously used in the RX 480 and RX 580.
+In this case, the GPU is AMD’s RX 590 (see our roundup here), or Polaris 30 XT – a refined version of the Polaris chip previously used in the RX 480 and RX 580.
 It includes 2,304 shaders, 144 TMUs (texture mapping units) and 32 ROPs (render output units).
 What differs in this chip compared to the older variants is primarily the manufacturing process, which is down to 12 nm from 14 nm.
 This has allowed for 15% higher clock rates without increasing the power consumption.

 MSI RX 590 Armor 8G OC Features